 What should I write in the alt text?

-Best practice is to write a simple description that describes what is shown in the image, avoiding specifics related to a particular use of the image.
+The best practice is to write a simple description that describes what is shown in the image, avoiding specifics related to a particular use of the image.

 Can I auto-generate alt text?